There’s a room, in the museum, that no-one’s supposed to go into. There’s a thing in there that looks like a statue of a man.

 “He’ll live” The city doctor tells the boy's father.

-“We removed the arm, and the toxin producing growths.
-He’s a lucky boy; it was almost into his chest cavity.
-Our healing sprites were able to repair the worst of the tissue damage. “
+lucky boy; it was almost into his chest cavity.
+Our healing sprites were able

-“I hardly think that matters.
+The father can’t pay.
+The doctor looks away.“I hardly think that matters.
 The demon forest will be here in a matter of days – look to the windows” A dark green line has crept over the horizon, growing hour by hour.

 The father knows that doesn’t matter either.